 In traditional Asian culture, ability-based comments are the norm.
-My daughter’s former piano teacher would start each lesson with: “Let’s see if your smart today! 让我们看看你今天聪明不聪明 / 讓我們看看你今天聰明不聰明。” At the end of class, she would tell me: “Today, she was smart and learned quickly. 今天她很聪明，学得很快。/ 今天她很聰明，學得很快。”
+For example, my daughter’s former piano teacher would start each lesson with, “Let’s see if you’re smart today! 让我们看看你今天聪明不聪明 / 讓我們看看你今天聰明不聰明。” At the end of class, she would tell me, “Today, she was smart and learned quickly. 今天她很聪明，学得很快。/ 今天她很聰明，學得很快。”

-On the other hand, I have been guilty of showering my kids with excessive amounts of “Good Job”.
+On the other hand, I have been guilty of showering my kids with excessive amounts of “good job.”
 While I’ve been trained to provide constructive feedback in work settings, I didn’t realize I was mindlessly praising my kids until I watched videos of our interactions.
 Subconsciously, I may have gone overboard to make up for the lack of praise I got during my childhood.
 So I knew I had to practice to make my praise more meaningful.

-While I was able to quickly learn how to give timely and useful praise to my children in English, I needed help for Chinese translations since I’m still learning this language.
-I’ll share encouraging bilingual phrases that we try to use everyday, and I hope this can help your family and school!
-Free printables included at the end of this post.
+While I quickly learned how to give timely and useful praise to my children in English, I needed help with Chinese translations since I’m still learning this language.
+I’ll share encouraging bilingual phrases that we try to use every day.
+I hope they can help your family and school!
+Printables are included at the end of this post.

 - Natural Ways to Improve Communication Skills Through Play

 - 7 Tips for Tackling Big Challenges Like Bilingual Parenting

 In contrast to criticism and punishment, research shows that praise has long-term power to:

 - Foster positive relationships

 - Encourage self-reflection

 - Reinforce desired behavior